8 Reasons to Hire Our Team of Exterminators

 4. Identification of the Pests

 If you aren’t sure what to call those wiggling black shapes in your sink, you aren’t alone.
-Many homeowners have no idea what kind of pest has invaded their walls even when they see them up close and personally, and identification is a key component to extermination.
+Many homeowners have no idea what kind of little insect has invaded their walls even when they see them up close and personally, and identification is a key component to extermination.
 For example, did you know that some species of ant will completely ignore sweet traps?
 They just aren’t bred to be attracted to it.
-Without a pest control company, you could be laying sweet traps forever and not doing a thing to solve your infestation.
+If you don’t hire a pest removal professional, you could be laying sweet traps forever and not doing a thing to solve your infestation.